TACC/mkdocs-tacc/docs/configure.md

-# Configuration
+# How to Configure

-Configure the theme to match your project's needs.
+Configure the the appearance and behavior.

 ## Basics